hpc-uk/containers-intro/setup.md

 #### Apple macOS
 Either:
  - Try this first, although it will not work with older versions of macOS.
-Install the [Docker Desktop (Mac)](https://hub.docker.com/editions/community/docker-ce-desktop-mac), or failing that:
+Install the [Docker Desktop (Mac)](https://hub.docker.com/editions/community/docker-ce-desktop-mac), or **failing that**:
  - Install the [Docker Toolbox (Mac)](https://docs.docker.com/toolbox/toolbox_install_mac/).

 #### Linux: